Coenicorn/Astar/README.md

 To use the static library, copy the files in lib_files.
 There's a header (.h) and a library (.a) file in there.
 To compile with these, link with the .a file with flag "-lastar", and include the .h file.
 That should be it!
-If you don't know what linking is, what are you doing here? (jk, look it up, it's not that difficult ;))
+If you don't know what linking is, what are you doing here? (jk, look it up, it's not that difficult ;)) Honestly, the fact that I made this is kinda dumb, cuz I don't think even I will use this, but it's fun and that's what counts for me!